maryamghasemitarei/Impact-of-viral-membrane-oxidation-on-SARS-CoV-2-spike-protein-tail-stability/README.md

-All files are related to atricle titled "Impact of viral membrane oxidation on SARS-CoV-2 spike protein tail stability" by Maryam Ghasemitarei, Cristina Gyursánszky, and Tapio Ala-Nissila..
+All files are related to atricle titled "Impact of viral membrane oxidation on SARS-CoV-2 spike protein tail stability" by Maryam Ghasemitarei, Cristina Gyursánszky, Mikko Karttunen, and Tapio Ala-Nissila..
 All correspondances could be send to "tapio.ala-nissila@aalto.fi" This folder containes:
 1- The file of Supportive information "supportive-information"